 “I am passionate about providing strategic direction and clarity to franchisors, particularly in consideration of their increasing responsibilities in regards to the actions of their franchisees.”

-“Following years in HR and recruitment I have found my real passion is being able to match HR solutions and services to franchisors to add value to their franchisees and reduce their own risk in the process.”
+“Following years in HR I have found my real passion is being able to match HR solutions and services to franchisors to add value to their franchisees and reduce their own risk in the process.”

 “There has never ben a more opportune time for franchisors to ensure the practices of their franchisees are uniform and legally compliant.”